sybilhoangRG/support.balsamiq.com/content/sales/invoice.md

 The answer depends on the version of Balsamiq Mockups:

-*   [Subscriptions](#subscriptions) - myBalsamiq, Balsamiq for Google Drive, Mockups 3 for Confluence Cloud, and Mockups 3 for JIRA Cloud
+*   [Subscriptions](#subscriptions) - myBalsamiq, Balsamiq for Google Drive, Mockups 3 for Confluence Cloud, and Mockups 3 for Jira Cloud
-*   [Licenses](#licenses) - Mockups 3 for Desktop, Wireframes for Confluence Server, and Wireframes for JIRA Server
+*   [Licenses](#licenses) - Mockups 3 for Desktop, Wireframes for Confluence Server, and Wireframes for Jira Server

 * * *

 ## Subscriptions

-Mockups 3 for Confluence Cloud and Mockups 3 for JIRA Cloud are sold via [Atlassian Marketplace](/sales/marketplace/).
+Mockups 3 for Confluence Cloud and Mockups 3 for Jira Cloud are sold via [Atlassian Marketplace](/sales/marketplace/).

 For our other subscription products, we send monthly invoices following your automatic credit card payment to the email address specified with your credit card billing information.